 |Wake Forest University||Washington and Lee University||Washington University in St. Louis||Wellesley College|

 Are the Hidden Ivies hard to get into?

 What are the hidden Ivies?
-Compared to the Ivy League schools, the Hidden Ivies aren’t hard to get into.
-However, outside of that context, things look a little different.
+Compared to actual Ivy League schools, the Hidden Ivies aren’t quite as hard to get into.
+However, it’s not as simple as that.
 Keep in mind that one of the similarities between the Hidden Ivies and the Ivy League is high selectivity.
 Although the acceptance rates of the Hidden Ivies might be higher than those of Ivy League universities, the schools are still extremely competitive.

 What are the Little Ivies?

 The Hidden Ivies aren’t the only colleges and universities that have been compared to the Ivy League.
 There’s another group called the Little Ivies.
 As the name suggests, these schools are generally small, usually only accepting a few thousand undergraduates each year.

 Some other defining characteristics of the Little Ivies are similar to those used to describe the Hidden Ivies: academic rigor, selective admissions, liberal arts education, and more.